raphaelstolt/json-lines/CONTRIBUTING.md

     - Please follow the used commit message format, which is `<commit-message>.( Fixes | Closes #<issue-number>.)`.

 - All features or bugfixes must have an associated issue for discussion.
 If you want to work on a issue that is already created, please leave a comment on it indicating that you are working on it.

+- You must use [feature / topic branches](https://git-scm.com/book/en/v2/Git-Branching-Branching-Workflows) to ease the merge of contributions.